Divinely Decadent Chocolate Hamper – Review and Giveaway #75

 Old Fashioned Fondant Creams – Mr Stanley’s

-I have a real weakness for peppermint chocolate and blame it all on my first childhood sweet making activities when peppermint creams were about all I could cope with.
+I have a real weakness for peppermint chocolate.
+I blame this on my first childhood sweet making activities when peppermint creams were about all I could cope with.
 The fondant creams in this 90g box are covered with 55% dark chocolate and dark chocolate is just what is needed to offset the sweetness of the filling.
 I’d not heard of Mr Stanley before, but it seems he started up business in 1843 and the traditional confectionery made today is still produced in copper pots.

 Orange Peel Dipped in Dark Chocolate – Chocca Mocca

 I’d never heard of Chocca Mocca before.
 Apparently they are a group of fine chocolate aficionados who cover sumptuous fruit and nuts in chocolate.
-The rather attractive box I received contained 100g of little sticks of crystallised orange peel covered in a 65% dark chocolate.
-They were tasty and the orange came through loud and clear, however both CT and I thought they would have benefited from being a little less sweet.
+The box is rather attractive and contains 100g of little sticks of crystallised orange peel covered in a 65% dark chocolate.
+They were tasty and the orange came through loud and clear.
+As is often the case, however, both CT and I thought they would have benefited from being a little less sweet.

 Drinking Chocolate – Chocca Mocca

-I do like the, err, odd cup of hot chocolate, so the 150g tin of Belgian milk chocolate drops is very welcome.
-The tin is tall and elegant and will be retained to fill with more drinking chocolate once this has run out.
+I do like the, err, odd cup of hot chocolate.
+So the 150g tin of Belgian milk chocolate drops is very welcome.
+The tin is tall and elegant and I will retain it to fill with more drinking chocolate once this has run out.
 I haven’t wanted to break into it yet, but I’ve subsequently heard, that the tiny chocolate buttons are wonderful eaten just as they are.
-It will be interesting to try though, as I tend to use dark chocolate only when making hot chocolate at home.
+It will be interesting to try though, as I tend to use dark chocolate when making hot chocolate at home.

 Chilli Chocolate – South Devon Chilli Farm